danmbox/shut-audio-tools/README.txt

 1. DESCRIPTION:

-SHUT Audio Tools are lightweight tools for playing, recording and editing music on Linux.
+Shut Audio Tools are lightweight tools for playing, recording and editing music on Linux.
 They support Jack, Pulse Audio and ALSA.
 They run in a text terminal, or in GUI mode.
 Currently included are: